Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Dedicated monitoring of AGN

 Higher variability amplitude for a larger black hole mass was also tested.
 In Table~\ref{tab_simulation2}, we use only one light-curve realization for a corona luminosity that is one order of magnitude larger; however, for each cadence, we used different light curves.
 In Table~\ref{tab_simulation2}, the ICCF time delay is a little bit larger than the expected delay while for the $\chi^2$ method, the delay is close to the expected one.

-In summary, our simulations show that for the SMBH mass of $10^7\,M_{\odot}$, the light curve duration of 10 days with a cadence of 0.1 days is sufficient to extract the time delay assuming $S/N$ ratio of 100.
+In summary, our simulations show that for the SMBH mass of $10^7\,M_{\odot}$, the monitoring for 10 days with a cadence of 0.1 days is sufficient to extract the time delay assuming $S/N$ ratio of 100.
 For the SMBH mass of $10^8\,M_{\odot}$, with 186 days of data, we could recover the delays using 1-day sampling.
 The application of at least two methods and their comparison is recommended.